 In 2014, there was a light at the end of the tunnel; Tom Wheeler, who was at the time the Chairman of the Federal Communications Commission, introduced net neutrality rules that received a record-breaking 4 million comments calling for reclassifying broadband as a Title II telecommunications service.

-Join us on Wednesday, June 30 to hear from the experts on the lessons of communications evolutions, and what this means for the future.
+Hear from the experts on the lessons of communications evolutions, and what this means for the future.

 Hear from the people who were instrumental in leading Public Knowledge’s work on emerging technologies over the years, and learn what challenges lie ahead for emerging technology policy advocates.

 In honor of our 20th anniversary, we looked back at the groundbreaking projects PK has led.
 Hear from the leaders of the program over the years and, more importantly, some of the graduates who have gone on to policy careers.